Chocolate Spread

-A spoon of Nutella or own-brand chocolate spread on two slices of soft white bread, built by a child in under two minutes.
-A British school-cupboard sweet sandwich.
+A spoon of Nutella or own-brand chocolate spread on two slices of soft white, built by a child in under two minutes and still intact in a school bag at noon.
+A British cupboard sweet sandwich.

 The cheese ploughman's sandwich is the open pub plate folded into a bloomer: Cheddar slab, Branston, ham, salad and sometimes apple, sealed under butter to the edges.